COVID-19 Cruise Scheduling

 • Some understood the fallout for trying to register early, but would like a reminder.

-MID-SPRINT REQUIREMENT CHANGES
+MID-SPRINT REQUIREMENT & CDC CHANGES

 8 Different testing possibilities for 4 cruise companies